 The termini databases are stored in aminoacids.n.tdb and aminoacids.c.tdb for the N-and C-termini respectively.
 They contain information for the pdb2gmx program on how to connect new atoms to existing ones, which atoms should be removed or changed, and which bonded interactions should be added.
-The format of the is as follows (from gmx.ff/aminoacids.c.tdb):
+Their format is as follows (from gromos 43a1.ff/aminoacids.c.tdb):